Campus History

 Taylor was succeeded by the General Pennycuik who presided until 1906, when the work of the College was moved to India and a new college was created retaining the Cooper’s Hill name.
 Details of the announced closure, as well as other fascinating details about the college and coursework are recorded in this 1905 edition of The India List – a publication by the India Office, Whitehall.

-1911 - 1938: The Cheylesmore Family
+1911-1938: The Cheylesmore Family

 After the RIEC moved out the buildings remained empty for some years until, on 17 January 1911, the estate was sold to Baron and Baroness Cheylesmore for use as a family home.
-They lived here until 1925, when the (by then) Lord Cheylesmore was killed in a motor accident - the first peer to suffer such a fate in Britain.
-He is commemorated by a monument by Edwin Lutyens in the Embankment Gardens.
-The family was desolated by their loss and the great ballroom, which was being built for the coming of age of their heir, was left unfinished.
-Later this became Pillar Hall, and was occasionally used as a ballroom for college events.
+They lived here until 1925, when the (by then) Lord Cheylesmore was killed in a motor accident – the first peer to suffer such a fate in Britain.

-1938 - 1951: London County Council
+1938-1951: London County Council

-The house passed back to institutional ownership in 1938, when the London County Council (LCC) bought the estate for use as an emergency HQ building in preparation for war.
-In 1939 administrative work was transferred from County Hall to the campus, in particular the Records, Comptrollers and Motor Licensing departments were housed there, together with some parts of Education Department including teachers salaries.
+In 1939 administrative work was transferred from County Hall to the campus, in particular the Records, Comptrollers and Motor Licensing departments were housed there, together with some parts of Education Department.
 The statue of Eros was removed from Piccadilly Circus and spent the war under wraps in what is still known as the Eros Room.

 After the war, administrative functions of the LCC moved back into the capital and in 1946 the site became the Cooper’s Hill Emergency Training College.
 Using a heavily compressed syllabus, handcraft teachers were trained in under 18 months, many of them soldiers demobbed and returning from War.
 The College closed in 1951 when it was agreed the Shoreditch College of Education (also under LCC control) would expand and relocate from their Pitfield Street campus in Hoxton, London.

-1951 - 1980: Shoreditch College of Education
+1951-1980: Shoreditch College of Education

-Shoreditch Technical College (STC) began at the turn of the century when in 1901 the LCC established a Teacher‑Training Department in Pitfield Street, Hoxton.
+Shoreditch Technical College (STC) began at the turn of the century when in 1901 the LCC established a Teacher‑training department in Pitfield Street, Hoxton.
 By 1939 there were 150 students, but numbers rose rapidly to over 300 students following World War Two and the expansion of teacher training.

 The Shoreditch Technical College building in Pitfield Street, Hoxton

-Photograph from the original opening ceremony for the Cooper's Hill campus.
+Photograph from the original opening ceremony for the Cooper's Hill campus

 With the enhanced status of the profession in the 1970s, four year courses were offered which led to London University degrees.
 The college provided teacher training courses in design and technology: a subject for which there was a significant national shortage of teachers.
 Shoreditch was responsible for about 20% of the annual national output of teachers trained in that subject.

-1980 - 2006: Brunel University
+1980-2006: Brunel University

 Following the directive of the Secretary of State for Education and Science concerning the reduction in teacher‑training generally, negotiations took place between the Greater London Council (GLC) and the Department of Education and Science (DES) about the future of the college which led to a proposal where the design and technology courses could he preserved by merging the college with Brunel University.